640 South State StreetDover, Delaware 19901

 This test can be done on a newborn and again when the baby is 6 months old.
 Older children are often tested if they have large numbers of raised or unusual bruises.

-If you're an adult with a history of unusual bleeding problems, your doctor may order this test to see if you have hemophilia.
+If you're an adult with a history of unusual bleeding problems, your healthcare provider may order this test to see if you have hemophilia.
 People with milder forms of hemophilia may not have problems until they are older.

-If you are worried about having hemophilia but do not have bleeding problems, your doctor may order a genetic test.
+If you are worried about having hemophilia but do not have bleeding problems, your healthcare provider may order a genetic test.
 A genetic test can find the gene that causes hemophilia in most people.

-Although hemophilia has no cure, it can be treated once a doctor knows which form of the disease is present.
+Although hemophilia has no cure, it can be treated once a healthcare provider knows which form of the disease is present.

-The doctor may also order these other tests to learn more about your bleeding problems:
+The healthcare provider may also order these other tests to learn more about your bleeding problems:

 Activated partial thromboplastin time, or APTT, test.
 This test identifies clotting problems for factor IX, as well as other clotting substances.